jarradbattaglia/SE577-SoftwareArch/deliverable_3/README.md

 If the player would like to play a match with other players, in the client they may hit "play match" which will send a request to our matchmaking service api, which will put that player in a "queue", this uses Amazon Gamelift service and their matchmaking logic, which puts a "ticket" into a dynamodb, while another service, which we call a "ranker" service will sort through various metrics (like match history, rank, connection, etc) and match players together, with players not being matched the longest being prioritized higher.
 After finding a match for a group of players, it updates the ticket which when the client requests an update on status, will get a notification and accept the match.

-We put a Amazon load balancer in front to distribute load
+We put a Amazon load balancer in front to distribute load to our matchmaking servers as requests can come quickly and overload the system, this will then use Amazons built in game systems as building our own matchmaking is unneccessary and cost should be lessened.

 ## Game Service Component